anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 In such scenarios, the authentication and authorization of certification requests will not or can not be performed on-site at enrollment time.
-In this document, enrollment that is not performed in a (time-wise) consistent way is called *asynchronous enrollment*.
+In this document, enrollment that is not performed in a (time-wise) consistent way is called 'asynchronous enrollment'.
 Asynchronous enrollment requires a store-and-forward transfer of certification requests along with the information needed for authenticating the requester.
 This allows offline processing the request.